 - Server Port – Enter the port number of the RSA RADIUS server.
 Port 1812 is the standard port for RADIUS.

-- Timeout – Enter the time in seconds for Barracuda Web Application Firewall to wait for a response from the RSA RADIUS server before retransmitting the packet.
+- Timeout – Enter the time in seconds for the Barracuda Web Application Firewall to wait for a response from the RSA RADIUS server before retransmitting the packet.

 - Retries – Enter the number of times you want the Barracuda Web Application Firewall to transmit a request packet to the RSA RADIUS server before giving up.